-- We commit to deliver superior and innovative satellite and connectivity solutions to enhance customers’ business capabilities and people’s quality of life.
+- We commit to deliver superior and innovative services to enhance customers’ business capabilities and the quality of people’s life.

-- We commit to enhance shareholders’ growth with good corporate governance practices.
+- We commit to enhance shareholder value with good corporate governance practices.

-- We commit to enhance shared value for stakeholders and societies through our Sustainable Development (SD) framework.
+- We commit to create shared value for stakeholders and societies through our Sustainable Development (SD) framework.